Powerful Learning Conference

 Osage Beach, MO 65065

-To make a room reservation, call 573-348-3131 and identify yourself as an attendee of the Powerful Learning Conference.
-The group conference code is POWE.
+To make your reservation, call 573-348-3131 and identify yourself as an attendee of the Powerful Learning Conference using code POWE.
 You also may make your reservation online by clicking here.
-Enter your arrival and departure dates, and then click on Check Availability
+Enter your arrival and departure dates, and then click on Check Availability.
+Make your reservations early!

-Dr. Margie Vandeven is Missouri’s Commissioner of Education.
+- Dr. Margie Vandeven is Missouri’s Commissioner of Education.
 She is passionate about ensuring that each child has the opportunity to graduate prepared for success.
-She has more than 30 years of student-centered service in education, includingsix at Missouri's top educational post.
-She is a teacher who has provided education leadership in the classroom, school, state, and national roles assumed throughout her career.
-Dr. Vandeven joined the Department in 2005.
-She was appointed commissioner of elementary and secondary education by the Missouri State Board of Education in December 2014 and served in that capacity until December 2017.
-She was reappointed in January 2019.
-During the interim, Vandeven worked as the director of educational partnerships for the SAS Institute in Cary, N.C.
+She has more than 30 years of student-centered service in education, including seven at Missouri's top educational post.
 As commissioner, Dr. Vandeven works collaboratively with a diverse group of stakeholders to improve educational opportunities for Missouri’s nearly 900,000 public school students.
 Dr. Vandeven earned a bachelor’s degree in education from Missouri State University and a master’s degree in educational administration and supervision from Loyola University Maryland.
-She received a doctorate of philosophy in educational leadership from Saint Louis University and has been recognized by Missouri State University and St. Louis University as a distinguished alumna.
+She also received a doctorate of philosophy in educational leadership from Saint Louis University.